Owlet Cam Review

 Electromagnetic Field (EMF) Levels

-All Wi-Fi monitor emit some level of EMF, which is why we test them all under the same conditions so we can compare values to the competition as opposed to saying the readings are absolutes.
-The Owlet has an average reading of 0.82 V/m with the reader placed 6 ft from the monitor.
-This is one of the lowest values in the group making it a good choice for parents concerned about EMF exposure.
+All WiFi monitors emit some EMF levels, so we test them all under the same conditions so we can compare values to the competition as opposed to saying the readings are absolutes.
+The Owlet has an average reading of 0.82 V/m, with the reader placed 6 ft from the monitor.
 Of course, you can decrease your baby's exposure by placing the monitor as far from the baby as possible without hindering its performance.

 Security/Privacy Concerns